Title retention clause: Purpose

+Simple ROT clauses are generally effective in protecting sellers' interests in Hong Kong, but in some cases a clause would not be enforceable.

 Legal analysis

-Although title retention clauses are conceptually very simple, they have become increasingly widely drafted, which has resulted in the courts in a number of countries striking down the clauses, or recharacterising them as the grant of a security interest.
-It has consequentially been noted that "the practical outcome of a series of later cases has put it beyond doubt that 'extended' title reservation clauses will not work."
+Although title retention clauses are conceptually quite straightforward, they have become increasingly widely drafted, which has resulted in the courts in a number of countries striking down the clauses, or recharacterising them as the grant of a security interest.
+It has consequently been noted that "the practical outcome of a series of later cases has put it beyond doubt that 'extended' title reservation clauses will not work."
 Several particular problems have been identified: